 \subsection{Contribution}

-In this paper, we aim to construct dimension-independent \ac{MCMC} methods in order to sample efficiently from target measures given on high-dimensional spheres.
+In this paper, we aim to construct dimension-independent \ac{MCMC} methods in order to sample efficiently from target measures on high-dimensional spheres.
 We identified the \ac{ACG} distribution as a suitable reference measure for this purpose.
-The \ac{ACG} models antipodal symmetric directional data and is an alternative to the Bingham distribution \citep{Tyler1987}. \ac{ACG} distributions and their mixtures have been applied in finite-dimensional directional-statistical problems, such as geomagnetism \cite[Section~8]{Tyler1987}, imaging in neuroscience \citep{Tabelow2012}, and materials science \citep[Section~4]{Franke2016}. \ac{ACG} distributions have been generalised to the projected normal distribution which allow the initial Gaussian distribution to have nonzero mean \citep{WangGelfand2013}.
+The \ac{ACG} models antipodally symmetric directional data and is an alternative to the Bingham distribution \citep{Tyler1987}. \ac{ACG} distributions and their mixtures have been applied in finite-dimensional directional-statistical problems such as geomagnetism \cite[Section~8]{Tyler1987}, imaging in neuroscience \citep{Tabelow2012}, and materials science \citep[Section~4]{Franke2016}. \ac{ACG} distributions have been generalised to the projected normal distribution, for which the initial Gaussian distribution may have nonzero mean \citep{WangGelfand2013}.

-The \ac{ACG} distribution is defined as the radial projection onto the sphere of a centred Gaussian measure on the ambient Hilbert space and thus yields a well-defined reference measure even in infinite dimensions.
+The \ac{ACG} distribution is defined as the radial projection onto the sphere of a centred Gaussian measure on the ambient Hilbert space and thus yields a well-defined reference measure even in infinite-dimensional Hilbert spaces.
 Moreover, the \ac{ACG} distribution can be applied in an acceptance-rejection method for sampling from several families of distributions on spheres and similar manifolds \citep{Kent2018}.
-Thus, we anticipate that our proposed methods could potentially also be exploited for dimension-independent \ac{MCMC} for posteriors with other priors, e.g.\ Bingham priors \citep{Dryden2005}.
+Thus, we anticipate that our proposed methods could also be exploited for dimension-independent \ac{MCMC} for posteriors with other priors, e.g.\ Bingham, Fisher--Bingham, or von Mises--Fisher priors.
 However, we leave this question for future research, and focus on posteriors given \wrt the \ac{ACG} prior in this paper.